chemfiles/Chemfiles.jl/doc/reference.rst

 .. jl:function:: Frame(natoms = 0)

     Create an empty frame with initial capacity of ``natoms``.
-It will be resized by the library as needed.
+It will be automatically resized if needed.

-.. jl:function:: size(frame::Frame)
+.. jl:function:: natoms(frame::Frame) -> Integer

     Get the frame size, i.e. the current number of atoms

-.. jl:function:: natoms(frame::Frame)
+.. jl:function:: size(frame::Frame) -> Integer

     Get the frame size, i.e. the current number of atoms

-.. jl:function:: positions!(frame::Frame, data::Array{Float32, 2})
+.. jl:function:: resize!(frame::Frame, natoms::Integer)

-    Get the positions from a frame.
-Data is a pre-allocated array of size 3xN float array to be filled with the positions.
+    Resize the positions and the velocities in frame, to make space for `natoms` atoms.
+This function may invalidate any pointer to the positions or the velocities if the new size is bigger than the old one.
+In all the cases, previous data is conserved.
+This function conserve the presence or absence of velocities.

 .. jl:function:: positions(frame::Frame) -> Array{Float32, 2}

-    Get the positions from a frame.
-The result will be allocated on the fly.

-.. jl:function:: set_positions!(frame::Frame, data::Array{Float32, 2})

-    Set the positions of a frame to ``data``. ``data`` should be a 3xN float array containing the positions in column-major order.

-.. jl:function:: velocities!(frame::Frame, data::Array{Float32, 2})

-    Get the velocities from a frame, if they exists.
-Data is a pre-allocated array of size 3xN float array to be filled with the velocities.
+    Get a pointer to the positions in a frame.
+The positions are readable and writable from this array.
+If the frame is resized (by writing to it, or calling ``resize``), the array is invalidated.

-.. jl:function:: velocities(frame::Frame) -> Array{Float32, 2}
+.. jl:function:: velocities(frame::Frame)

-    Get the velocities from a frame.
-The result will be allocated on the fly.
+    Get a pointer to the velocities in a frame.
+The velocities are readable and writable from this array.
+If the frame is resized (by writing to it, or calling ``resize``), the array is invalidated.

+    If the frame do not have velocity, this will return an error.
+Use ``add_velocities!`` to add velocities to a frame before calling this function.

-.. jl:function:: set_velocities!(frame::Frame, data::Array{Float32, 2})
+.. jl:function:: add_velocities!(frame::Frame)

-    Set the velocities of a frame.  to ``data``. ``data`` should be a 3xN float array containing the positions in column-major order.
+    Add velocities to this frame.
+The storage is initialized with the result of ``size(frame)`` as number of atoms.
+If the frame already have velocities, this does nothing.

 .. jl:function:: has_velocities(frame::Frame) -> Bool

-    Check if a frame has velocity information.
+    Ask wether this frame contains velocity data or not.

 .. jl:function:: set_cell!(frame::Frame, cell::UnitCell)